German Studies

 To enlarge / show pdf please click on the picture.

-Language: German .
+Language German .
 Individual courses/modules may be offered in English.
 Please be aware that scientific literature is be read and edited in English or other foreign languages.

 Internship optional career-oriented internship

-Costs and budget Costs and budget
+Good to know Costs and budget

 Related Teaching Degree Programmes